euanelrick/Dirty_Data_Project/README.md

 undertake analysis on the cleaned data.

 The project structure consists of three folders each representing a different task.
-In this case: Task 1, Task 3, and Task 4.
+In this case: Task 1, Task 2, Task 3, Task 4, and Task 5.

 Task 1 is an analysis of athletes data from decathlon competitions.